usnistgov/FIPS201/_FIPS201/introduction.md

 physical and logical access.
 The physical card characteristics, storage media, and data elements that make up identity credentials are specified in this Standard.
-The interfaces and card architecture for storing and retrieving identity credentials from a smart card are specified in Special Publication 800-73 [SP 800-73], Interfaces for Personal Identity Verification.
-Similarly, the requirements for collection and formatting of biometric information are specified in Special Publication 800-76 [SP 800-76], Biometric Specifications for Personal Identity Verification.
-The requirements for cryptographic algorithms are specified in Special Publication 800-78 [SP 800-78], Cryptographic Algorithms and Key Sizes for Personal Identity Verification.
-The requirements for the accreditation of PIV Card issuers are specified in Special Publication 800-79 [SP 800-79], Guidelines for the Accreditation of Personal Identity Verification Card Issuers.
-The unique organizational codes for Federal agencies are assigned in Special Publication 800-87 [SP 800-87], Codes for the Identification of Federal and Federally-Assisted Organizations.
-The requirements for the PIV Card reader are provided in Special Publication 800-96 [SP 800-96], PIV Card to Reader Interoperability Guidelines.
-The format for encoding the chain-of-trust for import and export is specified in Special Publication 800-156 [SP 800-156], Representation of PIV Chain-of-Trust for Import and Export.
-The requirements for issuing derived PIV credentials are specified in Special Publication 800-157 [SP 800-157], Guidelines for Derived Personal Identity Verification (PIV) Credentials.
+The interfaces and card architecture for storing and retrieving identity credentials from a smart card are specified in Special Publication 800-73 [SP 800-73], *Interfaces for Personal Identity Verification*.
+Similarly, the requirements for collection and formatting of biometric information are specified in Special Publication 800-76 [SP 800-76], *Biometric Specifications for Personal Identity Verification*.
+The requirements for cryptographic algorithms are specified in Special Publication 800-78 [SP 800-78], *Cryptographic Algorithms and Key Sizes for Personal Identity Verification*.
+The requirements for the accreditation of PIV Card issuers are specified in Special Publication 800-79 [SP 800-79], *Guidelines for the Accreditation of Personal Identity Verification Card Issuers*.
+The unique organizational codes for Federal agencies are assigned in Special Publication 800-87 [SP 800-87], *Codes for the Identification of Federal and Federally-Assisted Organizations*.
+The requirements for the PIV Card reader are provided in Special Publication 800-96 [SP 800-96], *PIV Card to Reader Interoperability Guidelines*.
+The format for encoding the chain-of-trust for import and export is specified in Special Publication 800-156 [SP 800-156], *Representation of PIV Chain-of-Trust for Import and Export*.
+The requirements for issuing derived PIV credentials are specified in Special Publication 800-157 [SP 800-157], *Guidelines for Derived Personal Identity Verification (PIV) Credentials*.

 This Standard contains normative references to other documents, and to the extent described in each citation these documents are included by reference in this Standard.
 Should normative text in this